 When meeting with your counselor to plan your schedule, we kindly ask that you keep the following in mind:

-- Registration begins during the second semester - Discuss course selections with your teachers and parents. - Signatures are required for Honors and AP level courses.

-Choose electives wisely when completing your registration form.
+- Registration begins during the second semester - Discuss course selections with your teachers and parents. - Choose electives wisely when completing your registration form.

 Schedule Corrections:

 Schedule corrections will be made for the following reasons: